Optimal Transport-based Adaptation in Dysarthric Speech Tasks

 \section{Conclusions}

-In this work, we addressed usupervised domain and speaker adaptation in the challenging context of pathological speech by employing MSDA-WJDOT \cite{turrisi2020}.
+In this work, we addressed usupervised domain and speaker adaptation in the challenging context of pathological speech by employing MSDA-WJDOT \cite{turrisi2020multi}.
 We have shown the effectiveness of our proposed method on dysarthria detection and spoken command recognition, by comparing it with with well-established MSDA approches and a Baseline model, in which a global classifier is learned on the source datasets and directly tested on the target data, without adaptation.
 Our method provides the best performance on both applications.
 Interestingly, MSDA-WJDOT also provides source-target similarity coefficients $\pmb{\alpha}$ that, in speaker adaptation, result in a measure of speaker relatedness.
-From this, we derived the Healthy (HI) and Dysarthric (DI) Index of a target speaker and diagnosed the dysarthria, achieving an accuracy of 95$\%$.\\ Future directions could delve into the dysarthria assessment by individuating intervals of values in which the DI corresponds to dysarthria severity levels (e.g., mild, moderate, severe).
+From this, we derived the Healthy (HI) and Dysarthric (DI) Index of a target speaker and diagnosed the dysarthria, achieving an accuracy of 95$\%$.

+Future directions could delve into the dysarthria assessment by individuating intervals of values in which the DI corresponds to dysarthria severity levels (e.g., mild, moderate, severe).
 This may bring to very efficient ASR systems that simultaneously improve their performance via SA, and compute the DI warning the subject when the index is close to the right endpoint of its interval.
 Such a device could predict the disease degeneration and allow the patient to act in time in order to prevent it.